JakubSzukala/PUT-labs-instructions-CI-demonstration/source/example1.rst

 Hyperlinks testing
 ------------------

-What is the problem?
 Invalid links are annoying to the end user and delay the work of entire laboratory group.

-What is the solution?
 Sphinx has built in feature to test validity of the links during the build process.

-How to perform this solution?
 To perform such tests it is enough to run from command line following command:

 .. code-block:: bash